-Since children spend an average of 20 percent of their waking hours in school, education policy leaders often look at ways to provide more learning opportunities through afterschool programs.
+Children spend approximately 25 percent of their waking hours in school, and policy leaders are often striving to provide more learning opportunities through afterschool programs.

-Afterschool programs are school or community-based programs that offer students a variety of academic and enrichment activities in the hours that follow the school day.
-As described below, these programs are funded and supported legislatively in a variety of ways.
+Broadly defined, afterschool programs (sometimes called OST or Out-of-School Time Programs) are school or community-based programs that offer academic and enrichment activities in the hours that follow the school day.
+These programs serve children of all ages and include academic support, workforce development opportunities, mentoring relationships, and more.
+As shown below, these programs are funded and supported legislatively in a variety of ways.

 What the Research Says

 Research shows that high-quality afterschool programs improve students’ educational outcomes, school attendance, and social and emotional learning.
-Consistent participation in afterschool programs has also been found to lower dropout rates and help to close achievement gaps for low-income students.
-For older youth, regular participation in an afterschool program may also reduce risky behaviors and help them to gain skills needed for college and career.
+Afterschool Alliance claims that quality afterschool programs understand that children and youth in different age groups vary in academic, psychological, and physical activity needs.
+Consistent participation in afterschool programs has shown lower dropout rates and has helped close achievement gaps for low-income students.
+For older youth, regular participation in an afterschool program may also reduce risky behaviors and help them gain college and career-needed skills.

 Funding for Afterschool

-Twenty-one states allocate funds dedicated to afterschool programs.
+Currently, twelve states allocate funds dedicated to afterschool programs.
 An additional eleven states fund initiatives that include afterschool programs as an allowable use.
-Other states tap into other state funds to support afterschool; grant programs in Tennessee and Nebraska, for example, receive a portion of the lottery profits in their states.
+Other states tap into other funds to support afterschool.
+For example, grant programs in Tennessee and Nebraska receive a portion of their state lottery profits.
+Missouri is currently considering similar legislation for their unclaimed lottery prizes.
 Others receive funds from state departments of education or social services.

 States’ efforts to support afterschool include focusing policy and funding on certain populations (e.g. at-risk or older youth) or issue areas (e.g. STEM).
-Other states have taken steps to collect information on the state of afterschool within their state to inform future policy and funding opportunities.
+Other states have taken steps to collect information the afterschool landscape within their state to inform future policy and funding opportunities.

 Additional Afterschool Policy Areas